 - You get to eat great meals, no food group is off the table so long as it fits your macros.

 - All exercises and macros are laid out for you.

 - Strength gains come thick and fast due to working muscles more than once per week.

 - Very easy program to stick to, no 100 rep supersets, boring chicken and rice or morning 2 hour cardio sessions.

 - FAQs, program road map and 3-day split bonuses are included in the package.

 - No spreadsheet to track progress included like in the Stronglifts or Wendler programs.

 This program is a great way to build strength and muscle without having to be in the gym 24/7 and fits with my ethos of minimalist training perfectly.
-I’d recommend this program to anyone and as it comes with a full money back guarantee there’s no real risk involved.
-If you haven’t got the funds available then check out my minimalist training plan guest post over at My Take on Life for my version of the program.
-If you do have the funds and want to give it a try you can purchase the program here.
+I’d recommend this program to anyone.
+As it comes with a full money back guarantee there’s no real risk involved.

 If you would like to purchase a copy of the Greek God program then click here.